thfurkanabay/UnityLearning/README.md

 - [Sources Unity Manual](https://docs.unity3d.com/Manual/Shaders.html)

 ## PlayerPrefs
-- PlayerPrefs is a class that stores Player preferences between game sessions.
+- **Description:** PlayerPrefs is a class that stores Player preferences between game sessions.
 It can store string, float and integer values into the user’s platform registry.